 Bubu Long Beach Resort on Perhentian Kecil offered a ‘Beautiful Dream’ massage from a masseur with gentle but firm hands.
 It sent me heaven.

 This time around, I was pleased to see that Ahmed’s massage parlour was open on Besar.
-The location is very dreamy and overlooking a pristine view of Perhentian Island Resort beach (Teluk Pauh.)
+The location is very dreamy and overlooks a pristine view of Perhentian Island Resort beach (Teluk Pauh.)
 A full body massage here will cost 100 MYR so be sure to bring enough cash, I wasn’t expecting him to be open so missed out!

 9. Kayak to secluded beaches